Timber Sash and Case Windows

 Look for joints that are separating or not square.
 Look for plates that may have been placed over a joint to stabilise it.

 Does each sash of the window slide up and down freely?
 Does the sash fastener close?
-Are the ropes working and weighted correctly such that the window stays in position when ?
+Are the ropes working and weighted correctly such that the window stays in position when open?

 Maintaining your sash and case windows